Foam rollers are the bane of any athlete's life. While they do cause a world of pain, they help speed up recovery and can improve your training.

 What causes tight calves?

-- High heels: Spending the majority of your time in heels can cause your calf muscles to shorten.
-This then creates tension in the achilles and can lead to chronic pain.
+Spending the majority of your time in heels can cause your calf muscles to shorten.
+This then creates tension in the Achilles tendon and can lead to chronic pain.
 Damage to the calves caused by wearing high heels can be permanent.

-- Plyometrics: Jumping can over work the calves as they work to explode you upwards and cushion the landing phase of the jump.
+Jumping can over-work the calves as they work to explode you upwards and cushion the landing phase of the jump.

-Foam rolling uses a technique called self myofascial release by manipulating and releasing fascial tension caused by trauma and inflammation, which can be particularly beneficial to tight aching calves.
-To foam roll calves follow these steps:
+Foam rolling uses a technique called self-myofascial release by manipulating and releasing fascial tension caused by trauma and inflammation, which can be particularly beneficial to tight aching calves.
+Follow these steps to successfully and efficiently foam roll your calves: